 Leesburg Pike (unless it’s the City’s middle or high school)

-This is the most accurate and complete tool for finding out if a property is in the City, although it is not 100% accurate.
+Post Office Zip Code Finder This Address Finder by the United States Postal Service (USPS) is the most accurate and complete tool for finding out if a property is in the City, although it is not 100% accurate.
 Search for the address and when it comes up click on the link which says “Show Mailing Industry Details.”
 If the “County” entry comes up as “Falls Church City,” then the address is probably within the City.
 Click here to access the site.